gamazonlab/SingleCellPrediXcan/README.md

 ### PheWAS using cell type application to UKBB
 ---
 We have applied our cell type models to > 4000 GWAS summary statistics in the UKBB.
 The R package below performs PheWAS using the UKBB associaitions.
-Given a gene, or multiple genes, the package will return signficant associations (those that pass the multiple testing correction) and returns a PheWAS plot.
+Given a gene or multiple genes, the package will return signficant associations (those that pass the multiple testing correction) and returns a PheWAS plot.
+If the gene is not imputed in any cell type model, it will not return any output.

 ### TUTORIAL
 Install the R package <br>